erikzaadi/erikzaadi.com/content/posts/2017/Sane-versioning-in-NodeJs.md

 At [BigPanda](https://bigpanda.io), all our node.js services are created as an artifact as a part of the CI process, to speed up deployment time.

-In addition, the node.js libraries are precompiled and _"dumbed down"_ using babel so they can be used using any node.js runtime that might need them, then packaged as an artifact (npm package) to be downloaded as a dependency.
+In addition, the node.js libraries are precompiled and _"dumbed down"_ using babel so they can be consumed by any node.js runtime that might need them, then packaged as an artifact (npm package) to be downloaded as a dependency.

 This has worked good for a while, but it creates one limitation, to release a feature (merge a feature branch), you need to create an additional commit just for bumping the version in `package.json`.